 Step 2: Set Up Your Account

-- Verify your account to secure the connection.
+- Verify your account to establish a secure connection.

 Step 3: Configure the Automation

-- Specify Parameters: Define the number of invitations to withdraw in one session.
+- Define the number of invitations to withdraw – Set how many connection requests should be removed per session.

-- Set Frequency: Choose how often the tool should run (e.g., daily or weekly).
+- Set Frequency – Choose how often TexAu should withdraw requests (e.g., daily, weekly).

-- Apply Filters: Exclude certain requests based on criteria like role or location to retain strategic invitations.
+- Apply Filters – Exclude specific requests based on criteria like job role, industry, or location to keep high-priority invitations.

 Step 4: Run the Automation